COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     And staff members may have forgotten about the due date of these tasks

-    When staff member receive an automated reminder for the overdue task
+    When staff member receives an automated reminder for the overdue task

     Then staff member is prompted to complete the task immediately